Tigst Assefa: 2022: #3 female marathon all time

-In March, after a two-year hiatus due to a career-threatening injury sustained in 2019 in Valencia and also the COVID-19 pandemic, the 25-year-old debuted in the marathon distance at the inaugural Riyadh Marathon in Saudi Arabia's capital, finishing seventh with a time of 2:34:01.
-She was eight kilograms overweight and not race fit.
-She then participated in races until June, competing in three 10 km events and two half marathons, winning all of them and setting new personal bests (30:52 in Langueux, France and 67:28 at the adizero Road to Records event in Herzogenaurach, Germany, respectively).
+In March, after a two-year hiatus due to a career-threatening injury sustained in 2019 in Valencia and also the COVID-19 pandemic, Tigst debuted in the marathon distance at the inaugural Riyadh Marathon, finishing seventh with a time of 2:34:01.
+She competed in five additional races from March through June, competing in three 10 km events and two half marathons, winning all of them and setting new personal bests (30:52 in Langueux, France and 67:28 at the adizero Road to Records event in Herzogenaurach, Germany, respectively.

-Tigst set the then third-fastest female performance in history at the Berlin Marathon in September.
+Tigst set the third-fastest female performance in history at the Berlin Marathon in September.
 She stopped the clock at two hours 15 minutes 37 seconds, her winning time slower only than 2:14:04 of world record-holder Brigid Kosgei and 2:15:25 of former record-holder Paula Radcliffe, an over 18 minutes improvement of her personal best.
 Running with a negative split, after the 68:13 first half of the race, her second half of 67:24 was faster by 4 s than her then half marathon lifetime best.
-Thus she won by over two minutes, bettered a course record by more than two and a half minutes, and set an Ethiopian record.
-In December, she also won the Bahrain Royal Night Half Marathon in country's capital Manama.
+In December, she won the Bahrain Royal Night Half Marathon in Manama.